-FY 2021-22 Re-Used Recycled Safely Disposed FY 2020-21 Re-Used Recycled Safely Disposed Plastics (including packaging) s no manufacturing a E-waste generated out of normal /routine operations are disposed through Local bodies or vendors.
-E-waste are returned to the respective vendors in most of the locations.
-No hazardous waste generation due to the nature of activity.
-Hazardous waste Other Waste
+FY 2021-22 FY 2020-21 Re-Used Recycled Safely Disposed Re-Used Recycled Safely Disposed Plastics (including packaging) s no manufacturing a • E-waste 0 enerated out of normal /routine operations are disposed through Local bodies or vendors.
+Hazardous waste -waste are returned to the respective vendors in most of the locations.
+No hazardous waste eneration due to the nature of activity.
+Other Waste 60.10.1 ddc . to the flocal e e. aca.r.cg.